 We see all our work through a social justice lens.
 Every ICCR member initiative has some human rights dimension.
 ICCR members have been working with companies across all sectors to eradicate human rights abuses in their operations and supply chains for nearly two decades, including sweatshop labor in the garment industry, forced child labor in the cotton fields in Uzbekistan and the sourcing of conflict minerals in the DRC.

-In 2011, the United Nations adopted the Guiding Principles on Business and Human Rights declaring the corporate responsibility to respect human rights in company operations and supply chains and providing a global framework for addressing these often unseen risks to individuals, communities and companies.
+The United Nations' Guiding Principles on Business and Human Rights establishes the corporate responsibility to respect human rights in company operations and supply chains and providing a global framework for addressing these often unseen risks to individuals, communities and companies.

 As social justice advocates and as investors, ICCR members help educate the companies we own about the enormous human, financial and reputational implications when formal human rights policies aren't adopted and these risks aren't properly managed.